ai-enhanced-engineer/ai-assistant-roles/README.md

 ## Contributing

-1. Add new prompts to `prompts/` directory
+1. Add new roles to `roles/` directory
 2. Test loading with the Python API
 3. Update this README if needed
 4. Create a pull request